dotnet/msbuild/documentation/wiki/ChangeWaves-Dev.md

 ⚠ This doc is intended for internal teams.

 # What are Change Waves?
-A Change Wave is a set of potentially-breaking features developed under the same opt-out flag.
+A Change Wave is a set of risky features developed under the same opt-out flag.
 This flag happens to be the version of MSBuild that the features were developed for.
-The purpose of this is to warn developers of breaking changes that will become standard functionality down the line.
+The purpose of this is to warn developers of risky changes that will become standard functionality down the line.

 ## How do they work?
 The opt out comes in the form of setting the environment variable `MSBuildDisableFeaturesFromVersion` to the wave (or version) that contains the feature you want **disabled**.